Mantaray (album)

 Mantaray is the debut solo album by English singer Siouxsie.
-It was released in September 2007 by W14 Music on Universal Records.
+It was released in September 2007 by W14 Music on Universal.
 After her first solo tour in 2004, Siouxsie wanted to collaborate with other musicians.
 She met Steve Evans and Charlie Jones, both of them arranged the songs and produced the record.
 Upon release, Mantaray was well received by critics, with praise focused on Siouxsie's voice and the different compositional styles.

-In July 2023, a remastered version of Mantaray was reissued on translucent red vinyl, black vinyl and CD, through Siouxsie's official website and online retailers.
+In July 2023, a remastered version of Mantaray was reissued on black vinyl.

 Background

 After the success of her first solo release, the live DVD Dreamshow, which reached the No. 1 position in the UK chart in August 2005, Siouxsie received instrumental demos from several composers.
 "Loveless" was the first one she got from Kookie, followed by "Into a Swan".
 Universal soon offered her a new record deal on the label W14, which was about to be created by John Williams - Williams had already previously worked with her for Peepshow and Boomerang.
 Commenting on the news on her website in July 2006, Siouxsie stated, "At least I didn't have to get someone spray-painting my name on the front of the Universal building"!
 It was a reference to a famous episode which took place in early 1978 in London when record companies had been tagged one morning with the command, "Sign the Banshees, do it now".